meirim-org/meirim/README.md

 ## Running in production

-Run Server in production (using apache to serve public) pm2 start ecosystem.config.js --env production
+Run Server in production (using apache or any other servie to proxy requests) pm2 start ecosystem.config.js --env production